Prüm Convention: Parties to the convention

 The states which have ratified the convention are:

 The Dutch Senate ratified the treaty without a vote.

-Greece, Italy, Portugal and Sweden, have notified the Council of the European Union of their desire to accede to the Prüm Convention.
+In June 2007, Greece, Italy, Portugal and Sweden, notified the Council of the European Union of their desire to accede to the Prüm Convention.

 Norway and Iceland signed a treaty with the EU in 2009 to apply certain provisions of the Decisions.
 Norway ratified the agreement and it entered into force for it as of 1 December 2020, while Iceland has not ratified as of February 2023.
 Denmark, Ireland and the United Kingdom have opt-outs from participating in the Council Decision approving the agreement with Norway and Iceland.
-While Ireland and the United Kingdom decided to opt-in, the agreement does not apply to Denmark.
+While Ireland and the United Kingdom decided to opt in, the agreement does not apply to Denmark.
 Switzerland and Liechtenstein signed agreements on their participation in the Prüm regime on 27 June 2019.
-Ireland and the UK again opted to participate in the agreement.
-Switzerland ratified the agreement and it entered into force for it as of 3 March 2023, while Liechtenstein has not ratified as of February 2023.
+Ireland and the UK again opted-in to participate in the agreement, but it does not apply to Denmark.
+Following ratification, the agreement entered into force for Switzerland as of 1 March 2023, and for Liechtenstein as of 1 June 2025.

-On the 23 June 2016 the United Kingdom voted to leave the EU.
-After withdrawal negotiations concluded, the United Kingdom left the EU on the 31 January 2020.
+On 23 June 2016 the United Kingdom voted to leave the EU.
+After withdrawal negotiations concluded, the United Kingdom left the EU on 31 January 2020.